Please scroll down and if you see something

 Late Edwardian Bridal Couronne

-Made of multiple wire hoops wrapped in a chatruese coloured silk and decorated with wax buds and flowers, this French couronne, or halo, is a timeless piece of bridal headwear
+Made of multiple wire hoops wrapped in a chartreuse coloured silk and decorated with wax buds and flowers, this French couronne, or halo, is a timeless piece of bridal headwear

 The art of wax used to make these buds and flowers were often described as 'orange blossom' and represented fertility, chatsity and innocence becoming fashionable after Queen Victoria wore real orange blossoms in her hair in 1840.
 The wax substitutes where orange blossom was scarce, became a tradition right through to the mid-20th century and were as simple or as elaborate to the brides taste